Easy Classic Onion Soup

 Instructions

 • In a large pot, melt butter over medium heat.
 Add the onions, stir well, cover, and cook for 5 minutes.
-Uncover the pot, reduce heat to medium-low and continue to sauté, stirring occasionally, until onions are tender and deep golden brown and sweet, about 30 – 40 minutes.
+Uncover the pot, reduce the heat to medium-low, and continue to sauté, stirring occasionally, until onions are tender and deep golden brown and sweet, about 30 – 40 minutes.

-• Increase heat to medium-high.
-Sprinkle the flour over the onions and stir until combined.
-Add the wine, beef broth, thyme, bay leaf, Worcestershire sauce, and salt and pepper to taste.
-At first boil, reduce heat to medium-low and simmer, uncovered for about 30 minutes.
+• Increase the heat to medium-high.
+Add the wine and cook for 2 – 3 minutes.
+Then, sprinkle the flour over the onions and stir until combined.
+Add the beef broth, thyme, bay leaf, Worcestershire sauce, and salt and pepper to taste.
+At first boil, reduce heat to medium-low and simmer, uncovered, for about 30 minutes.
 Taste and adjust the seasoning if necessary.
-Remove bay leaf and discard.
+Remove the bay leaf and discard.

-• Place the rack of your oven in the center and turn the broil on.
+• Place the rack of your oven in the center and turn the broiler on.

-• Distribute the soup into individual oven-safe bowls, place 1-2 slices of bread over the soup, if desire, and top with plenty of Gruyere cheese.
+• Distribute the soup into individual oven-safe bowls, place 1-2 slices of bread over the soup, if desired, and top with plenty of Gruyere cheese.

 • Broil until cheese is melted and bubbling, about 2-3 minutes.